Azure/Enterprise-Scale/docs/EnterpriseScale-Known-Issues.md

 ## Management group scoped deployments can deploy to tenant root scope

+### Area
-Area: Azure Resource Manager template deployments
+Azure Resource Manager template deployments

 ### Issue
 When doing nested deployment from Management Group scope without having the “scope” property specified on "Microsoft.Resources/deployments", ARM defaults to Tenant root and does a Tenant scope deployment.